isabelkhan/eda_summer25/0100- One Sample T-Test-Design.md

     - SAS produces detailed tables
     - Python outputs the statistic, p-value, and CI (with aux functions)
 - Handling zero variance:
-    - R: produces warning or NA
+    - R: produces warning or `NaN`
     - SAS: produces error
-    - Python: produces nan or raises warning
+    - Python: produces `NaN` or raises warning

-Summary: Formatting might not align perfectly, inputs may need to be manipulated slightly for each language and outputs won't be identical but should produce the same numeric values as long as how to handle nans and zero variances are specified (additionally null hypothesis, one-sided tests, and confidence level should be specified the same across all languages).
+**Summary:** Formatting might not align perfectly, inputs may need to be manipulated slightly for each language and outputs won't be identical but should produce the same numeric values as long as how to handle `NaNs` and zero variances are specified (additionally null hypothesis, one-sided tests, and confidence level should be specified the same across all languages if they are not default values).

 # Comparison Protocol and Metrics
 Outline comparison protocol and metrics